Çağan Kayra Erciyas

-Çağan Kayra Erciyas (born 4 February 2003) is a Turkish professional footballer who plays as a centre-back for Fethiyespor on loan from Süper Lig club Alanyaspor.
+Çağan Kayra Erciyas (born 4 February 2003) is a Turkish professional footballer who plays as a centre-back for TFF 3.
+Lig club Karadeniz Ereğli Belediyespor.

 Professional career

 Erciyas is a youth product of Karaağaç Efsanespor and Alanyaspor.
 He made his professional debut with Alanyaspor in a 1-1 Süper Lig tie with İstanbul Başakşehir on 8 January 2022.
 On 9 February 2022, he signed a 4-year contract keeping him at Alanyaspor.